The Rise of Burnout in the Workplace & How to Address it

 Major emotional symptoms of burnout include:

-· inability to stay focused on a task, and
+· Inability to stay focused on a task

 Prolonged feelings of burnout and stress are linked with health problems like coronary heart disease, hypertension, anxiety, depression, sleep disturbance, and substance abuse.
 It also produces feelings of helplessness, alienation, and diminished quality of relationships.